Posted by Heart Hugger on Jan 29, 2020 9:53:47 AM

 The best way to cough or sneeze after heart surgery is to have a little help.

-Although some people recommend using heart pillows as support, this can lead to further complications.
+Although some recommend using heart pillows as support, this can lead to further complications.
 In many situations, it simply doesn't provide the relief patients are searching for.
 In this case, it's best to leave pillows out of the picture.

 Instead, use a surgical support vest like Heart Hugger to keep your wound and chest area sturdy, comfortable, and protected during all daily activities--including coughing and sneezing.